MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportcreate.md

 ### -param repType [in]

 The type of report.
-This parameter can be one of the following values from the <b>WER_REPORT_TYPE</b> enumeration type.
+This parameter can be one of the following values from the **WER_REPORT_TYPE** enumeration type.

 <table>
 <tr>